-Construction documents are created after the design is complete and the client has approved the design.
-Construction documents put the designer's plan into action.
+Construction drawings, schedules, and specifications are created after the design is complete, and the client has approved the design.
+These contract documents put the designer’s plan into action.

-As a designer, you'll need to be able to read and interpret construction documents, including drawings and specifications.
-You'll also need to be able to create them using industry standards and drawing conventions.
-Construction documents are contract documents.
+As a designer, you’ll need to be able to read and interpret construction documentation, including drawings and specifications.
+You’ll also need to be able to create them using industry standards and drawing conventions.

-So, while you might come up with innovative interior design ideas, you must first be able to communicate them to your client.
+While you might develop innovative interior design ideas, you must first communicate them to your client.
 Next, you must communicate your instructions to the construction crew building your design solution.

-Without either, your design career is doomed.
-Your knowledge of construction documents is key to your success on the NCIDQ Exam and as a professional interior designer.
+Your knowledge of construction documents is critical to your success on the NCIDQ Exam and as a professional interior designer.

 Construction Drawings

-Construction drawings rely on precision.
-The drawings you create need to be as accurate as possible, within the tolerances for the intended use.
-Sometimes you'll be working with as-built plans from an architect or local building office.
-If not available, you'll need to measure the existing space to create your own floor plan.
+All contract documents, including construction drawings, rely on precision.
+So the drawings you create need to be as accurate as possible, within the tolerances for the intended use.
+Sometimes you’ll work with as-built plans from an architect or local building office.
+If these are not available, you’ll need to measure the existing space to create your floor plan.

-- The as-built drawings form a record from for the design of future changes or additions to the space.
+- The as-built drawings form a record of the design for future changes or additions to the space.

 - The as-built drawings can also be valuable to the operations and management team.
-These drawings show the location of critical control system sensors, and shut-off valve locations.
+For example, these drawings show the location of critical control system sensors and shut-off valve locations.

 After construction, all red-lined changes are transferred to the finalized drawings.
 These changes use the designers’ original drawing files as the starting point.
-The updated as-built drawings are submitted to the owner as part of the project close out process.
+Finally, the updated as-built drawings are submitted to the owner as a part of the project close-out process.

-When you're studying, be sure to become familiar with all the different types of construction documents.
-If you don't work on drawings in your job, it may be harder for you to understand the differences.
-So go to your manager now and ask how you can contribute to a project and work with a set of construction drawings.
+When you’re studying, be sure to become familiar with all the different types of construction documents.
+If you don’t work on drawings in your job, it may be harder for you to understand the differences.
+Ask your manager how you can contribute to a project and work with a set of construction drawings.

 There are several tools and approaches to measuring a space.
-You'll need to be familiar with each and know the level of accuracy required for which types of project.
-You'll need to understand which method of measurement is appropriate for the particular project.
+You’ll need to be familiar with each and know the level of accuracy required for which types of projects.
+In addition, you’ll need to understand which appropriate measuring conventions apply to a particular project and the construction drawing standards used.

 - Tape measure